 Metropolitan Transportation Commission High School Internship Program (San Francisco): http://jobs.mtc.ca.gov/InternshipOpportunities/jobinternship.html

-- For high school students that will have completed the 10th grade and be a at least 16 years old by June 16, 2016
+- For high school students that will have completed the 10th grade and are at least 16 years old

 - Applicants must live and go to school in San Francisco